-The program is healthy.
+Overall the program is healthy.
 Demand based on new and replacement positions in the county is significantly higher than the number of majors or graduates.
 Classes consistently fill at more than 90% capacity and the cost per student semester hour is reasonable compared to other applied technical education programs.
 A three year trend analysis indicates strength for the majority of data elements.
 The only weak areas are some of the Perkins core indicators.
 Reasons for declines in areas of achievement and employment are varied.
 In some cases, students leave school before graduating because they need to work.
 Others find jobs not reported on the state's employment record; this is especially true of the construction trades since employers often hire workers as independent contractors, which equates to being self-employed.
-Weaknesses in this area are offset by a positive increase in the persistence of majors' fall to spring 2006-07, an indication that students are succeeding and staying with the program.
-Faculty will monitor weak areas closely and will continue efforts to promote the program as a viable option for non-traditional participation.
+The data, also may have not have truly addressed the weakening job market that started in April 2008 and has plummeted ever since.
+Weaknesses in this area are offset by a positive increase in the persistence of majors' fall to spring 2007-2008, an indication that students are succeeding and staying with the program.
+Faculty will monitor weak areas closely and will continue efforts to promote the program as a viable option for non-traditional participation